 WORKSPACE located in the top-level workspace directory.
 For some languages the

-WORKSPACE file can be empty, but for Android projects Bazel requires the Android SDK build tools to be configured.
+WORKSPACE file can be empty, but for Android projects Bazel requires the Android Build Rules to be loaded from Github and the Android SDK tools to be configured.
 These are used to build your Android application.

 And add the following lines: